ensody/reactive_state/README.md

 ### Less boilerplate and indirection

-Compared the same code to [BLoC](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc/) or Redux.
+The resulting code is much simpler than the same solution in [BLoC](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc/) or Redux.

-In contrast, reactive_state has:

-* No streams, no `StreamBuilder`, no asynchronous loading of widgets.
+* No streams, no `StreamBuilder`, no asynchronous loading of widgets (unless you really need it).
 * No special event objects, no event handlers with long `switch()` statements.

 ## Usage